Article by Maggie Staszcuk

 This article appears in the March | April 2021 issue of ASCP Skin Deep magazine

 As we age, collagen and elastin fibers break down and lead to fine lines and sagging jowls.
 Since no one can avoid this biological process, antiaging treatments are a perennially popular service for a range of clientele.
 According to dermatologist Carolyn Jacob, MD, our skin’s collagen begins to diminish by 1 percent each year after the age of 30.1 Skin on the neck is especially fragile and thinner than skin on the face and body.
 As a result, this area tends to develop signs of aging faster.
-It’s no wonder there are countless ways to treat the neck, and one of the most popular is ultrasound.
+It’s no wonder there are countless skin tightening treatments for the neck, and one of the most popular is focused ultrasound.

 The award-winning ASCP Skin Deep magazine is the premier estheticians' source for the latest trends, techniques, products, and news from the biggest names in the industry.
 In this issue: